 Lent is a time, when we say ‘This is our story': the story of the Israelites, the story of Jesus, the story we can tell about our own ‘journey of faith'.
 We each have a story to tell and every story is different.

-As in previous years, Churches Together in Britain and Ireland is encouraging local ecumenical study groups to meet.
-Material for study will link, for those who would like to listen, with Sunday Worship on BBC Radio 4 (0810-0850) and special items based on the themes of the course will be broadcast on Sunday mornings on BBC local radio.
-Find out about these radio programmes on the BBC Religion and Ethics website and you can find your local BBC radio station on the BBC website .
-But it is not necessary to listen to the broadcast material to join in with a local group.
+As in previous years, Churches Together in Britain and Ireland encouraged local ecumenical study groups to meet.
+Material for study linked, for those who wanted to listen, with Sunday Worship on BBC Radio 4 (0810-0850) and special items based on the themes of the course were broadcast on Sunday mornings on BBC local radio.
+Radio programmes related to Lent were covered on the BBC Religion and Ethics website .
+Local BBC radio station can be found on the BBC website .
+It was not necessary to listen to the broadcast material to join in with a local group.

-Look out for the related Sunday morning programmes across the BBC's network of 39 BBC local radio stations (find your local BBC radio station ).
-For more details see the BBC Religion and Ethics website
+There were related Sunday morning programmes across the BBC's network of 39 BBC local radio stations (find your local BBC radio station ).
+There were more details on the BBC Religion and Ethics website

 The resource is available in full colour with graphics (PDF) and as a text-only (large print/accessibility) version (PDF or Word file).

 You can also access the study guide online >>